Do you want to visit gorgeous Milan, Italy without breaking the bank?

 - Via Dante.
 The beautiful pedestrian street connects the areas of Piazza Duomo and Sforzesco Castle.
 Named after the great Florentine poet Dante Alighieri, the avenue is known for its numerous theatres, trendy shops, posh restaurants, cozy cafés, exquisite bars, and stunning townhouses.
 The elegant city residences, which line the street, date from the 18th and 19th centuries.

 - Navigli Quarter.
 The area attracts with its picturesque twin canals and cobblestoned streets, packed with modern art galleries and vintage stores.
-During the day, Viale Papiniano Flea Market and the monthly Mercatone dell’Antiquariato entice with a great selection of leather accessories, hand-made jewelry, and shiny antiquities.
-If you’re looking for nightlife entertainment, this is the right place.
+During the day, Viale Papiniano Flea Market and the monthly Mercatone dell’Antiquariato entice you with a great selection of leather accessories, hand-made jewelry, and shiny antiquities.
+If you’re looking for nightlife entertainment, this is the best area to stay in Milan.
 You’ll never run out of dining and party options in Navigli.
-Anything from budget-friendly pizzerias to waterside, fine-dining trattorias, and from cozy pubs to trendy clubs on barges, invites for a bite or a drink.
+Anything from budget-friendly pizzerias to the waterside, fine-dining trattorias, and from cozy pubs to trendy clubs on barges, invites for a bite or a drink.

 - Street art.
 One of the coolest free things to do in Milan is hunting for its numerous street murals.
 You’ll find them on buildings, walls, and all sorts of unexpected places.
 From the scary Wall of Dolls next to Porta Ticinese Medievale through the Orticanoodles in the Ortica neighborhood to the Murale Artistico di Gucci advertising the luxury brand, there’s no shortage of vibrant colors and surprising shapes in the streets of Milan.

 Unfortunately, not everything in Milan is free of charge.
 The following tips will make sure you don’t break the bank when you visit Italy’s second-largest city.